Slack IPO dares investors to bet company can stop hemorrhaging red ink

 The result, of course, is that Slack makes the usual disclaimers companies make in such filings about not being to be sure it can ever be profitable.
 In this case, it sounds more ominous for likely being true.

-Of course, we’ve seen a parade of IPOs from money losing unicorns this year.
+Of course, we’ve seen a parade of IPOs from money-losing unicorns this year.
 Pinterest has done okay post-IPO, managing to still trade above its opening day price.
 Lyft surged on the first day of trading, and then plunged and has spent most of the year of dreaming about getting back to its IPO price.
 Uber finished the first day of trading down, and then fell some more but has now almost scratched its way back to its IPO price.

-Slack’s performance today will be hard to predict as it’s using the direct listing method.
-The company won’t actually raise any money, but will instead take the same path as Spotify previously and just let its stock begin trading today.
+Slack’s performance today will be hard to predict, as it’s using the direct listing method.
+The company won’t actually raise any money but will instead take the same path as Spotify previously and just let its stock begin trading today.

 The latest word is that the initial price of the stock will be $26 per share for a $15.7 billion valuation, but that’s more of an imprecise attempt to estimate the beginning value rather than a fixed number determined by the company.
 Expect it to go much higher today.